prismelabs/prismeanalytics.com/docs/versioned_docs/version-0.16.0/guides/setup-tracking-script.md

 ## Step 1: Add script tag

-In order to track pageviews and other metrics, you must add Prisme tracking script on **all pages** you want to have metrics on.
+In order to track pageviews and other metrics, you must add Prisme tracking script on **all pages**.

-Regardless of the technology used, the site must contain the following tag:
+Regardless of the technology used, all pages must contain the following tag either in `<head>` or `<body>` tag.

 ```html
 <script src="https://<your-prisme-instance-hostname>/static/wa.js" defer></script>